infoxchange/check_amanda/README.md

 Other than checking size and date, no further integrity checking is done. ie. this plugin will not detect corrupted or truncated backups.
-Although this would be feasible, such a check would not likely complete in under 60s.
+Although this would be feasible, such a check would not be likely complete in under 60s.

 This plugin will normally be used with NRPE.
 The default timeout for check_nrpe is 10 seconds.
 Increase this to at least 60 seconds to avoid 'false criticals' due to the plugin taking a long time to go through the whole tree of backup items on the backup-media disk.

 The plugin reads the 1st line of each backup item.

-This plugin does not distinguish between a backup-in-progress and a completed-backup. ie. the total size reported may include backups-in-progress, and be lower than it should be until all backups are completed.
+This plugin distinguishs between a backup-in-progress and a completed-backup by using the time-stamp on the file.
+Any backup file modified in the last 30 seconds is considered 'in-progress' and is excluded from the check results.
+The next-oldest file is used instead.

 ### Sample config